carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/03-using-packages-and-channels.md

 2. `bioconda`: the `bioconda` channel also contains a large number of Bioinformatics curated conda packages.
     `bioconda` channel is meant to be used with `conda-forge`, you should not worried about using the two channels when installing your prefered packages.
-2.  `pip`: only if a package is not otherwise available via `conda-forge` (or some domain-specific channel like `bioconda`) should a package be installed into a conda environment from PyPI using `pip`.
+3.  `pip`: if a package is not otherwise available via `conda-forge` (or some domain-specific channel like `bioconda`) a package can be installed into a conda environment from PyPI using `pip`.
+It's fine to just use `pip` for installing most packages.

 For example, [Kaggle](https://www.kaggle.com/) publishes a Python 3 API that can be used to interact with Kaggle datasets, kernels and competition submissions.
 You can search for the package on the `defaults` channels but you will not find it!